Vietnam shows proactive, responsible chairmanship of ASEAN: opinions

 ASEAN Secretary-General Lim Jock Hoi said the theme “cohesive and responsive ASEAN” for Vietnam’s ASEAN Chairmanship this year suits the current context, and the 36th summit is a concrete demonstration of the bloc’s solidarity and leadership as seen in the strong regional cooperation.

-He held that as ASEAN Chair, the country has done much and shown the strong leadership in guiding the region’s collective response to the pandemic.
+He added that as ASEAN Chair, the country has done much and shown the strong leadership in guiding the region’s collective response to the pandemic.
 He also highly valued Vietnam’s contributions, especially its assistance for some ASEAN members and dialogue partners in dealing with COVID-19.

 Under Vietnam’s guidance, activities have been carried out to set up the COVID-19 ASEAN Response Fund, warehouses of medical supplies and standard operating procedures in public health emergencies.
 The country has also launched discussions on the post-2025 ASEAN Vision.